springernature/halfpipe-update/halfpipe-update-docker/README.md

 3. Login to concourse.

-4. Check pipeline already exists.
-Obviously it should as it is running inside the pipeline - something is wrong otherwise.
+4. Check if pipeline already exists.
+Obviously it should as it is running inside the pipeline - something is wrong otherwise, so exit (error).

-5. Pause the pipeline.
-We might be about to change the pipeline, so stop new builds triggering until we're finished.

-6. Run `halfpipe upload` to update the pipeline based on the `.halfpipe.io` file in the git repo.
+5. Run `halfpipe` to generate Concourse pipeline

+6. Check if pipeline has changed.
+Exit (success) if there are no changes.

+If the pipeline has changed:

-7. If we just changed the pipeline, disable all older versions.
-This prevents any new jobs triggering immediately with a previous version.
+7. Disable all versions except the current version.
+This prevents any new jobs we are about to create from triggering immediately with a previous version.

-8. Unpause the pipeline.
+8. Update the pipeline.